davideZavattero/mostly-fe-challenge/challenge-details/README.md

 # Requirements

-This challenge requires participants to build trivial version of CI/CD Pipeline dashboard.
+This challenge requires participants to build a trivial version of a CI/CD Pipeline dashboard.
 There should be two pages

  - Login page
  - Jobs page